nalsakas/pe/README.md

 ENDDIALOG
 ```

-You don't need to put STYLE, EXSTYLE, FONT and CAPTION macros beneath DIALOG macro.
+You don't need to put *STYLE*, *EXSTYLE*, *FONT* and *CAPTION* macros beneath *DIALOG*
+macro.
 They are optional.
-If you need a dialog menu then put MENU beneath DIALOG macro.
+If you need a dialog menu then put MENU beneath *DIALOG* macro.
-If you need a caption for your dialog then put a CAPTION macro beneath DIALOG macro.
+If you need a caption for your dialog then put a CAPTION macro beneath *DIALOG* macro.
-If you need additional styles put STYLE and EXSTYLE beneath DIALOG macro.
+If you need additional styles put *STYLE* and *EXSTYLE* beneath *DIALOG* macro.
 If you
-don't put a STYLE, dialog uses default styles which are
+don't put a *STYLE*, dialog uses default styles which are

 `WS_POPUP | WS_BORDER | WS_SYSMENU | WS_VISIBLE | DS_SETFONT | WS_CAPTION | DS_NOFAILCREATE`

 There are total 15 kinds of predefined child controls.
 All of them based on CONTROL
 macro.
-These child controls are DEFPUSHBUTTON, PUSHBUTTON, GROUPBOX, RADIOBUTTON,
+These child controls are *DEFPUSHBUTTON, PUSHBUTTON, GROUPBOX, RADIOBUTTON,
 AUTOCHECKBOX, AUTO3STATE, AUTORADIOBUTTON, PUSHBOX, STATE3, COMBOBOX, LTEXT,
-RTEXT, CTEXT, CHECKBOX, EDITTEXT, LISTBOX and SCROLLBAR.
+RTEXT, CTEXT, CHECKBOX, EDITTEXT, LISTBOX* and *SCROLLBAR*.

-7) STRINGTABLE MACROS
+**7) STRINGTABLE MACROS**
 One string table can hold up to 16 strings.
-IF you have more than 16 you need to
+If you have more than 16 strings you need to
 open another table.
 Each table referenced by one resource ID in resource tree.
-Normal resource compilers need you put string ID's in the table.
-We cant't use
+Normal resource compilers needs you put string ID's in the table.
+We don't use
 this method here.
-Instead we put string in table without ID but with implied
+Instead we put strings in table without ID but with implied
 index.
-Fİrst string has index 1, next is 2 an so on.
+First string has index 1, second is 2 and so on.
 When you need to reference
 a string in a table use SID() macro which stands for string ID.
 This macro excpects
-2 parameter.
-First is resource ID of table defined in resource tree and second one is
+2 parameters.
+First one is resource ID of table defined in resource tree and second one is
 index of string.
-SID() macro return calculated ID of each string in a table.
+SID() macro returns calculated ID of each string in a table.

 ```
 push buffer_size